-This New Study Shows There's Tons Of Feminists Around The World
+This New Study Shows There Are Tons Of Feminists Around The World

 3. Where do women feel most unequal?
 Spain.

 Nearly 3 in 4 Spanish women said they didn’t feel they had full equality to men, or the freedom to reach their full dreams and aspirations.
-That’s higher than every other country, including Russia, China, Turkey, Japan and South Korea — countries that don’t come out super rosy when you look at the other statistics.
+That’s higher than every other country, including Russia, China, Turkey, Japan, and South Korea — countries that don’t come out super rosy when you look at the other statistics.
 Still, Spanish women feel the worst off when it comes to equality.

-4. Half of all the people surveyed in India said they feel scared to speak up for women’s rights.
+4. Half of all people surveyed in India said they feel scared to speak up for women’s rights.

-That’s especially shocking because there’s been been a surge in local activism, and government projects, to counter gender violence that have been put in place since a gang rape took place in New Delhi in 2012, drawing international attention.
+That’s especially shocking because there’s been been a surge in local activism, and government projects, to counter gender violence that has been put in place since a gang rape took place in New Delhi in 2012, drawing international attention.

 5. In 12 of the 24 countries Ipsos surveyed, more men said they take action on women’s rights than women did.

-That includes respondents in China, South Africa, and the United States.
+That includes respondents in China, South Africa, and the US.
 In fact, the US had the widest gap between men and women on this: Over 70% of men said they stand up for women’s rights, while around 55% of women said they did.

 The only other country with a similar gap was Poland — but the gap cut the other way.
-In Poland, where anti-abortion protests brought the country to a halt last year, nearly 90% of women said they speak out on women’s rights (and about 70% of men said they did).
+In Poland, where anti-abortion protests brought the country to a halt last year, nearly 90% of women said they speak out on women’s rights, and about 70% of men said they did.

 6. It’s men who want women to stay home, not women themselves.

-Men are more likely than women to think women should stay home (shocker) — but this gap is especially apparent in Turkey, South Korea — and the US, where nearly 1 in 4 men said they agree that “women should not aspire to do anything outside of the household and should produce children and tend to the family.”
+Men are more likely than women to think women should stay home (shocker) — but this gap is especially apparent in Turkey, South Korea…and the US, where nearly 1 in 4 men said they agree that “women should not aspire to do anything outside of the household and should produce children and tend to the family.”

 7. In India and Russia, nearly half of all respondents think women are inferior to men.

-Globally, nearly 1 in 5 people think the same thing — which kind of means you have a 20% chance of sitting next to a misogynist in any place on Earth.
+Globally, nearly 1 in 5 people think the same thing — which kind of means you have a 20% chance of sitting next to a misogynist in any place on earth.

-Also, nearly half of all respondents in China, India and Russia think men are more capable than women — another, different way of saying men are superior, because we needed more of those.
+Also, nearly half of all respondents in China, India, and Russia think men are more capable than women — another, different way of saying men are superior, because we needed more of those.

 8. Surprise ending!
 In nearly every country, men are more likely to believe in their superior capabilities than women are.